Simple Biblical Parenting to Control the Kid Chaos

 Summary of Biblical Parenting Principles

 Great parenting comes down to teaching our kids the love of God, how to love others, and how to have self-control.
 It's about changing our kids' hearts, not just their behavior.
-Click To Tweet
+Share on XUsing these simple biblical parenting strategies can do these things if used consistently.

 Parenting like Jesus shows our kids the love of God and how to have self-control.